component-driven/component-driven-development/src/exercises/exercise03/Readme.md

 - Small text (small font size, secondary color);
 - Error message (base font size, error color).

-Props are used to change text style.
-The user can change a component or an HTML tag that is used to render text.
-Use the `text` mixin from the previous section.
+The `variant` prop is used to change text style.
+The user can change a component or an HTML element that is used to render text.

 <details>
  <summary>Solution</summary>